 - Photo Identification and proof of social security number are required for a criminal background check to be performed (student visas are acceptable for international students).

-- Attend a general hospital orientation (required if you receive an assignment).
+- Attend a general volunteer orientation (required if you receive an assignment).

 When Is Registration?

 New college volunteer registration happens on one designated day at the beginning of every semester.
 For more information about college volunteer registration, download fall semester PDF.
 Details about the criminal background check and orientation will be given during registration.

 Note: We randomize all applications before giving placements so there is no advantage to coming early to the registration and no penalty for arriving later.
 We only accept applications during the registration.
 Unfortunately, we cannot accept applications once the registration is over.

 We understand that students wish to volunteer in departments corresponding to their majors.
 We typically have a large number of returning volunteers each quarter, and they are given first priority for volunteer placements.
 For this reason, new college volunteers are placed in departments that have the greatest needs during the days and times the volunteers are available.
 Additionally, while we try our very best to place every student who applies, volunteer assignments are not guaranteed.
 There are typically more students interested in volunteering than our program can accommodate.
 The more flexible your schedule, however, the greater your chances are for being placed.
 Another way to improve your chances of being placed is if you are able to drive to an off-site – see below.